Glossary · AI from A to Z

 OpenAI

 The company behind ChatGPT and the GPT models.
 Founded in 2015 as a non-profit, now commercial.
-Backed by Microsoft.
+Funded by Microsoft.
 Created the GPT series, DALL-E, and Whisper (speech-to-text).
-Largest in the consumer market but Anthropic (Claude) and Google (Gemini) are strong challengers.
+Largest in the consumer market, but Anthropic (Claude) and Google (Gemini) are strong challengers.

 Open source (AI)